The skeletal muscle-specific proteome

 The major cell type in skeletal muscle is the myocyte.
 Myocytes are fused together during development to form large multinucleated cells called syncytia.
 The cells are rich in mitochondria and contain to a large extent actin and myosin proteins arranged in repeating units called sarcomeres.
 Histologically, this highly structured arrangement of sarcomeres appears as dark (A-bands) and light (I-bands) bands, which are clearly visible in the microscopic image.
 In addition to the muscle fibers, skeletal muscles also consist of adjacent streaks of connective and adipose tissue.
 Skeletal muscle tissue is highly vascularized with a fine network of capillaries running between the fibers.

-Here, the protein-coding genes expressed in the skeletal muscle are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize protein expression patterns of proteins that correspond to genes with elevated expression in the skeletal muscle.
+Here, the protein-coding genes expressed in skeletal muscle are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in skeletal muscle.

 Relevant links and publications

 Uhlén M et al., Tissue-based map of the human proteome.
 Science (2015)